Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Introduction

 Section \ref{gelani} is mostly independent of the others; it starts with a notion of systolic growth for locally compact groups; it includes the proof of Theorem \ref{corlat} on the systolic growth, or rather the more general Theorem \ref{corlat2}.
 Its main bulk is the geometric part of the proof, namely (\ref{ecovol})$\Rightarrow$(\ref{carr}).

 {\bf Acknowledgements.} I thank Goulnara Arzhantseva and Yves Benoist for useful conversations, and Pierre de la Harpe and Khalid Bou-Rabee for a number of corrections and suggestions.
-I thank I. Belegradek for letting me know about the work of Dekimpe and Der\'e.
+I thank Igor Belegradek for letting me know about the work of Karel Dekimpe and Jonas Der\'e.
+I thank Jonas\ Der\'e for pointing a mistake in a previous version of this work.